Seabrook Island Wildlife Profile: The Loggerhead Sea Turtle

 If you are hoping to catch a glimpse of one of these endangered nesting sites, make sure to scan areas located above the high-tide line.
 We welcome exploration of our wildlife areas to experience the complete Seabrook Island lifestyle experience.
 However, if you find a sea turtle or sea turtle eggs, please observe the wildlife from a distance.
 It is against state law to touch or disturb nesting sea turtles, hatchlings, or their nests.

-Turtle Nesting Rules to Remember for Seabrook Island Visitors:
+Turtle Nesting Rules to Remember:

 - Refrain from disrupting turtle hatchlings or nests to maintain Seabrook Island’s safe wildlife habitat.